Edit this page

 Forcing a history change

-To force a location change, use one of the following:
+To force a change of history state, use one of the following:

 • Set an [up-history=true] attribute on your link or form.